180 Little Stories After Traveling the World for 18 Months

 - I made sure I stayed healthy.

-- Yet I had 1 accident leading to be stitched up in a public hospital in South Africa.
+- Yet I had 1 accident that needed to be stitched up in a public hospital in South Africa.

 - I was safe.